-THE DEADLINES YOU SEE HERE ON THE RIGHT REFER TO THE CURRENT PRESELECTION COMPETITION QUALIFYING FOR THE LIVE EVENT

 For your submission to be accepted, your foreign-language project must be equipped with English subtitles.
 In the event subtitles are missing, you will be notified by email and asked to update your work.
 If your updated submission will fail to be provided by the final deadline, your work will be disqualified with no refunds of the submission fees (See “REFUNDS” herein).

-Dumbo Film Festival requests partial exclusivity in screening your film: your work must not be broadcast on any TV network.
+Dumbo Film Festival requests partial exclusivity in screening your film: your work must not have been broadcast on any TV network or be publicly available online before the event date.
 Nonetheless, private, industry, press screenings, as well as previous screenings at other film festivals are allowed.

 The “New York Premiere” status is recommended, but not mandatory.

 COPYRIGHT & LEGAL TERMS

-By submitting your project at 2020 Dumbo Film Festival, the submitter and filmmakers associated with the entry project warrant as follows:
+By submitting your project at the 2023 Dumbo Film Festival, the submitter and filmmakers associated with the entry project warrant as follows:

 -You authorize your project to be exhibited at the Dumbo Film Festival;